Request a quote

 Why metal contamination matters and how a metal detector for food industry reduces risk

 Metal contaminants in food present acute safety hazards (physical injury) and chronic health risks (heavy metal toxicity).
 In addition to patient safety and regulatory compliance, undetected metal fragments damage brand reputation and lead to costly recalls.
 A robust metal detector for food industry operations is a frontline technology to detect and reject metallic foreign bodies on production lines, protecting consumers and minimizing commercial loss.
+Knowing the contaminants is essential, but selecting the right equipment matters just as much.
+The G5020 guide on choosing the right metal detector for the food industry walks you through performance criteria, product effects, and application-specific considerations.

 Common metal contaminants found in food